KaloudasDev/vsc-project-ideas/README.md

 ## Professional VS Code Project Ideas

-A curated collection of professional project ideas designed for developers to practice, learn new technologies, and build portfolios.
-These projects range from beginner-friendly to advanced, covering a wide spectrum of modern software development.
+A curated collection of professional project ideas designed for developers to practice, learn and build portfolios.
+These projects range from beginner to advanced, covering a wide spectrum of modern software development.

 ## Table of Contents